ccb-hms/scDiagnostics/README.md

 The dimensional reduction plot allows us to observe how the gene expression of “VPREB3” is distributed across the cells and whether any clusters or patterns emerge in the data.
-It provides a visual representation of the gene expression landscape and can help identify potential relationships or subpopulations based on the expression of the gene of interest.

 ## Visualize Gene Sets or Pathway Scores on Dimensional Reduction Plot